Overview of capability mapping

 New capability; or

 The Jibility library contains hundreds of pre-defined and commonly used capabilities.
-For faster creation of your capability map, use the Search function (to the left) to filter and find a capability, then just select and drag/drop the capability to your capability map.
+To create your capability map faster, use the Search function (in the left panel) to filter and find a capability, then select it and drag/drop it to your capability map.

 A capability can be composed of children or sub-capabilities.
 For example, a parent capability (level 1) can have zero or more sub-capabilities (level 2), and these sub-capabilities can also contain further sub-capabilities (level 3).
 Jibility supports up to three levels only.